MalikSalman1/MalikSalman1/README.md

 ### 👋 Welcome to My GitHub!

-"I'm Salman, a seasoned Software Engineer with expertise in PHP core, Laravel PHP, Express.js, Node.js, MySQL, and MongoDB.
+I'm Salman, a seasoned Software Engineer with expertise in PHP core, Laravel PHP, Express.js, Node.js, MySQL, and MongoDB.
 I thrive on crafting dynamic and engaging web applications and databases that seamlessly blend design and functionality, using the latest technologies 🚀.
 My passion is to deliver exceptional software solutions by leveraging my extensive knowledge in these technologies.
-Let's collaborate and breathe life into outstanding projects using PHP core, Laravel PHP, Express.js, Node.js, MySQL, MongoDB, and more! 💼👯"
+Let's collaborate and breathe life into outstanding projects using PHP core, Laravel PHP, Express.js, Node.js, MySQL, MongoDB, and more! 💼👯

 ### 🎨 Angular, Vue, Next.js, React Master